 If you are accused of stalking in Washington State, it is a good idea to stop all contact and communication with the accuser.
 Voicemail, text messages, email, and other types of communication can be easily taken out of context and used against you in court.
 Additionally, a No Contact Order is normally issued by the court as a condition of release after an arrest for stalking.

-If the accuser changes their mind and no longer wants the defendant to be prosecuted, the prosecutor will likely not drop the charges.
-Additionally, the state can require witnesses to testify with a court order.
+If the accuser changes their mind and no longer wants the defendant to be prosecuted, the prosecutor will likely not drop the stalking charges.
+Additionally, the State can require witnesses to testify with a court order.

 It is important that you exercise your right to remain silent by not talking to the police or investigators.
 A criminal defense attorney with a proven track record should be contacted immediately.
 The sooner your attorney can begin negotiations, the more likely it is that you can avoid jail time and other unpleasant circumstances that result from the criminal justice system.

 How to Avoid a Conviction

 The evidence used to prosecute stalking charges can almost always be challenged.
-For example, a skilled criminal lawyer can make it difficult for the State to prove that you repeatedly followed or harassed the accuser in a way that would be considered harmful.
+For example, a skilled criminal lawyer can make it difficult for the Washington State court to prove that you repeatedly followed or harassed the accuser in a way that would be considered harmful.

 Beckwith DV Law fights stalking, harassment, & domestic violence accusations in King, Pierce, Snohomish, Thurston, & Kitsap County, including the courts of Seattle, Bellevue, Everett, Tacoma, & Olympia, Washington.